Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 ```

-Note that BWA works in two steps.
+BWA works in two steps.
 First, we need to generate a compressed file that represents the mouse genome using very efficient machine language.
+This compressed representation of the genome is called an "index".

-I have placed a text copy of the mouse reference genome (version mm10) here: /workdir/mm10/mm10.fa
+I have placed a text copy of the mouse reference genome (version mm10) here: /workdir/data/mm10/mm10.rRNA.fa.gz

-To do this, go to a directory that you can write to and create the index using bwa index:
+Note that BWA does not allow you to adjust the output directory of this file, so you have to copy it to your working directory where you have permission to write the index.

+Use the following commands:

 ```
+[dankoc@cbsumm27 mm10]$ cd /workdir/data/mm10
+[dankoc@cbsumm27 mm10]$ cp mm10.rRNA.fa.gz /workdir/dankoc
 [dankoc@cbsumm27 mm10]$ cd /workdir/dankoc
 [dankoc@cbsumm27 dankoc]$ bwa index /workdir/data/mm10/mm10.rRNA.fa.gz
 [bwa_index] Pack FASTA...
 32.40 sec